uconneeb/systseminar/schedule.md

 We know this paper will be a heavy lift for some (most?) of you, so Analisa will explain the basic ideas behind the methods compared at the start of the seminar.

 ### September 19, 2025

+Young Kim chose this paper to discuss:

+JY Lim, CR Marshall, EA Zimmer, WL Wagner.
+2019.
+Multiple colonizations of the Pacific by _Peperomia_ (Piperaceae): complex patterns of long‐distance dispersal and parallel radiations on the Hawaiian Islands.
+Journal of Biogeography 46:2651–2662.
+[DOI:10.1111/jbi.13717](https://doi.org/10.1111/jbi.13717)

 ### September 26, 2025
 ### October 3, 2025
 ### October 10, 2025